 - Clue you into forums (online discussions, conferences, trade-shows) where your brand should have a presence

 The time and money you spend at events will go that much further when you engage with other attendees on social media.
-Send your go-to photographers or videographers so they can share the footage in real-time on Twitter, and post photos along with your top five insights on LinkedIn’s publishing platform.
+Send your go-to photographers or videographers so they can share the footage in real-time on Facebook and Instagram and post photos along with your top five insights on LinkedIn’s publishing platform.
 And of course, don’t forget to tag participating organizations.

 While it certainly helps to choose your networks wisely, this can only take you so far in reaching your target demographic.
-Paid strategies through Facebook, Instagram, LinkedIn, and Twitter have impressive targeting abilities, however, each platform has its own nuances that must be navigated carefully in order to make the most of the time and money spent on paid efforts.
+Paid strategies through Facebook, Instagram, LinkedIn, and Twitter have impressive targeting abilities; however, each platform has its nuances that must be navigated carefully to make the most of the time and money spent on paid efforts.
+Take your time when creating a paid social media advertising strategy, or, take the time to interview the right agency who can create one for you.Read more on paid advertising strategies:

 Want to know more about creating an inbound marketing strategy for your construction business?
 And should you go it alone -- or would you benefit from outsourcing your marketing?
 The free guide below will help you decide.